bertadenes/GSTA-heatcap/README.md

 Unfortunately cclib-1.5 does not work properly with our code, so version 1.4 is recommended.
 If you'd still like to use 1.5 you'll need to modify the source code of cclib.
-The simplest (and least elegant) way to do this is to find the modify the following file:
+The simplest (and least elegant) way to do this is to find and modify the following file:
 ```commandline
 /home/user/lib/python3.5/site-packages/cclib/parser/gaussianparser.py
 ```